zendframework/zend-servicemanager/README.md

 ## Benchmarks

-We provide scripts for benchmarking zend-eventmanager using the [Athletic](https://github.com/polyfractal/athletic) framework; these can be found in the `benchmarks/` directory.
+We provide scripts for benchmarking zend-servicemanager using the [Athletic](https://github.com/polyfractal/athletic) framework; these can be found in the `benchmarks/` directory.